ethereum/consensus-specs/specs/_features/eip7594/das-core.md

 For each column -- use `data_column_sidecar_{subnet_id}` subnets, where `subnet_id` can be computed with the `compute_subnet_for_data_column_sidecar(column_index: ColumnIndex)` helper.
 The sidecars can be computed with the `get_data_column_sidecars(signed_block: SignedBeaconBlock, blobs: Sequence[Blob])` helper.

-To custody a particular column, a node joins the respective gossip subnet.
-Verifiable samples from their respective column are gossiped on the assigned subnet.
+Verifiable samples from their respective column are distributed on the assigned subnet.
+To custody a particular column, a node joins the respective gossipsub subnet.
+If a node fails to get a column on the column subnet, a node can also utilize the Req/Resp protocol to query the missing column from other peers.

 ## Peer sampling